eladushiki/lfvddp/README.md

 Mcoll - e-\mu data, exp - exp background with various signals, NPLM - just the method from https://arxiv.org/abs/1806.02350, resample - premutation tests.

 ---
+# Installation

+It is customary to run

+> pip install -e .

+to be able to run the code locally while editing it in place.

 # Usage and Expansion Explanation
 ## Everyting runs in a context